From cleaning to removing odours, baking soda is a miracle product with many uses.

 Baking soda is a gentle yet effective detergent for getting rid of those difficult stains in your laundry.
 Add a cup of baking soda to your laundry to help remove stains and soften fabrics.
 Baking soda is perfect for white fabrics because it helps brighten and whiten them.
 Just be sure not to use too much as this may leave a white residue on your clothes, which in rare cases can irritate sensitive kids’ skin.
 Keeping white clothes, especially school uniform, looking bright and fresh can be difficult.
 This is where baking soda is an easy and skin friendly solution to keeping your clothing looking brand new even after many washes.

 Baking soda is a natural antimicrobial agent, so perfect for removing odour from smelly fabrics, such as sports gear.
 You can add baking soda to your laundry detergent or scrub your gym bag with it to remove any unpleasant smells.
 A clean and deodorized bag will keep your gym clothes from smelling worse than they did before you cleaned them.
-Baking soda is also great for cleaning sports equipment, such as rackets or helmets that can hold onto odours easily.
+Baking soda is also great for cleaning gym equipment, including rackets or helmets that can hold onto odours easily.

 Baking soda can be used to get rid of odours that linger in carpets and rugs from spillages.
 Sprinkle some baking soda over the stain and immediately use a carpet suction tool to start sucking up the particles.
 Once you have vacuumed the stain, sprinkle baking soda on the entire surface and leave it for a few hours before vacuuming again.
 Rugs tend to be susceptible to the build-up of odour as they are often located in hallways and other areas of heavy traffic.
 Don’t think you have to throw your old rug because it’s dirty and smelly – with baking soda you can make it look, feel and smell brand new again.